csenehayadav/Banking-Software/README.md

 # Banking Software

-A modernized Java Swing-based banking application with a user-friendly GUI.
+The Banking Software is a modern Java Swing-based application designed to streamline and enhance the banking experience.
+It offers a user-friendly graphical user interface for account creation and management.
 ## Table of Contents

 - [Getting Started](#getting-started)